Agent-Shipping-Kit/agent-ship/postman/README.md

-# Ship AI Agents - API Testing with Postman
+# AgentShip - API Testing with Postman

 This directory contains Postman collections and environments for testing the AI Agents API with organized agent folders.